 Enabling Better Broccoli Production on the East Coast

 Broccoli—one of the healthiest and most popular vegetables—does not like heat.
 So, 90 percent of United States-grown broccoli is farmed in California, where the days are warm and the nights are cool.
 That means most of the broccoli in the eastern United States travels thousands of miles, losing flavor and freshness over the course of days.
 In a project led by Thomas Björkman, School of Integrative Plant Science, a team of 15 faculty from nine universities, as well as a score of companies in the produce industry, is working to make a year-round eastern broccoli industry possible.
 Phillip D. Griffiths, School of Integrative Plant Science, and Mark Farnham (United States Vegetable Laboratory, United States Department of Agriculture) have been working to develop varieties of broccoli that can grow in hotter climates—greatly expanding the regional possibilities for production.
-Miguel I. Gomez, Dyson School of Applied Economics and Management, is enhancing distribution channels for broccoli and regional fresh produce in general, with particular attention to market access for mid-sized vegetable farms that predominate in the East.
+Miguel I. Gomez, Applied Economics and Management, is enhancing distribution channels for broccoli and regional fresh produce in general, with particular attention to market access for mid-sized vegetable farms that predominate in the East.
 Their efforts will bring economic development to communities, reduce the overall cost and carbon footprint of broccoli, increase food security by diversifying production areas—and broccoli on the East Coast will taste better, too.